andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 # Other Useful Resources

+* For ERB linting, support for Herb has been [merged](https://github.com/zed-extensions/ruby/pull/110) and should ship soon.
-For ERB, [erb-formatter](https://github.com/nebulab/erb-formatter) works well.
+* For ERB formatting, [erb-formatter](https://github.com/nebulab/erb-formatter) works well.

-To toggle between a test and its implementation, try [zed-test-toggle](https://github.com/MoskitoHero/zed-test-toggle).
+* To toggle between a test and its implementation, try [zed-test-toggle](https://github.com/MoskitoHero/zed-test-toggle).

-For working with Hotwire, there is the [Zed Stimulus](https://github.com/vitallium/zed-stimulus) extension.
+* For working with Hotwire, there is the [Zed Stimulus](https://github.com/vitallium/zed-stimulus) extension.

-For working with Sorbet, there is the [Zed Sorbet](https://github.com/notchairmk/zed-sorbet) extension.
+* Support for Sorbet was previously available in a [separate extension](https://github.com/notchairmk/zed-sorbet) but is now built-in as of v0.9.0 of the Ruby extension.